Coronavirus: Advice for Couples with Early 2021 Weddings

 When you look at your photos, can you tell what day of the week it was?
 Does the food taste any different on a Tuesday?
 Do people dance differently on a Wednesday?
 Does the sun not shine on a Thursday?
 Your guests will remember your wedding, not what day of the week it was on.Alan Berg

-Those with weddings in December are probably feeling very anxious about whether their plans can go ahead, and how much they might be impacted by social distancing.
-Summer and autumn weddings were restricted and we now know that the proposed restrictions would mean a temporary halt to both ceremonies and receptions.
-Again, a voluntary postponement may be worth considering.
-At this stage, you might want to check availability and perhaps even “pencil in” an alternative “off-peak” date if your venue and suppliers are happy to.
-Then, if social distancing is extended or you know certain guests won’t be able to attend, you have the possibility of moving to an alternative date, without penalties.
+Those with weddings in June and July may be unsure about going ahead with a smaller wedding.
+The latest rules throughout the UK mean that numbers are limited to ensure that weddings are as COVID-secure.
+If you are worried about downsizing your original plans, you might want to check availability and perhaps even “pencil in” an alternative “off-peak” date if your venue and suppliers are happy to.
+Then, if social distancing is is still in place or you know certain guests won’t be able to attend, you have the possibility of moving to an alternative date, without penalties.

 Venues and suppliers will be really keen to get back to what they enjoy doing, giving you a day to remember.
 Your guests will certainly be ready to celebrate with you when receptions are permitted.

 There are a few practicalities to consider, starting with the actual marriage part of your wedding!
-If you are planning a Church of England weddings there may insufficient time for your Banns to be read or for you to establish a “qualifying connection” with the church, in which case you’ll need to apply for a Special Licence to marry from the Archbishop of Canterbury.
+If you are planning a Church of England wedding, there may insufficient time for your Banns to be read or for you to establish a “qualifying connection” with the church, In which case, you’ll need to apply for a Special Licence to marry from the Archbishop of Canterbury.

 Does it need to be a Saturday?